18sheimanr/COVID-Analysis/README.md

 # COVID-Analysis
-My deep dive into available COVID data, from March 2020
+My deep dive into available COVID data, from April 2020